Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

 So when I bruteforce the first enemy ship's move at a depth of 1 I assume everyone else waits, then when I bruteforce the enemy's second ship assuming his first ship makes that move and everyone else waits etc...
 Then at depth 2 when I bruteforce the first enemy ship's moves I assume every other ship makes the move that was found at depth 1 and then waits during its second turn, etc...

 The results of a partially searched depth, because I ran out of time, are discarded.
 I reached depths of 4 to 6.
-The win rate was very similar at a fixed depth of 4 and takes little time.
+The win rate was very similar by iterating up to depth 4 and takes little time.
 This is why some people thought I was running heuristics due to answering in a few milliseconds at the beginning of the competition.

 I'm not convinced my search algorithm was so great, it feels hacky to me but it was simple.
 I suspect for example that when enemy boats are close to mine the algorithm must oscillate between solutions as the depth increases.